galaxy-IaC/terraform/04-01-AWS-Application-LoadBalancer-Basic/README.md

 > NOTE:
 >
-> This chapter base on before `02-EC2Instance-SecurityGroup`
+> This chapter base on early `02-EC2Instance-SecurityGroup` one.
-> So, I copy relevant files from that.
-Here only add some new files related to application load balancer
+> So, I just copy relevant files from that and here only add some new updated files related to application load balancer

 ## Stage-01: Create Security group
 > Define related security group for load balancer